-Introduce your child to the dentist early.
-That way, they’ll grow to feel comfortable in the dentist’s chair and develop a relationship with us that is built on trust.
-In return, we’ll teach you and your child how they can maintain healthy smiles for life.
+We’ll teach you and your child how they can maintain healthy smiles for life.
 We would be more than happy to help your child build a strong foundation for good oral health.

 Dental plaque is an invisible film of bacteria that lives in your child’s mouth, feeding on any sugar left behind.
-Plaque also likes to hide where toothbrush bristles can’t reach.
+Plaque also likes to hide where your toothbrush can’t reach.
 For example, cavities are more likely to form in the small cracks and divots on the chewing surface of your child’s molars.

 47.2% of adults age 30 and older have periodontitis, according to the Centers for Disease Control and Prevention.
 Like we mentioned earlier, periodontitis is the advanced form of gum disease.
 It also can’t be reversed.